 The first and strongest option for a bathroom partition is metal.
 The metal is powdered coated and sealed together over a honeycomb of cardboard.
 This option creates the prettiest but most expensive finish.
 The stalls are strong and can come in a variety of colors.
 They also are the most customizable because the way that they are created makes them easy to create in many sizes.

 Another type of bathroom stall construction is plastic laminate.
 The plastic laminate stall is constructed by gluing a layer of plastic laminate to cardboard and layering it.
 This is a relatively inexpensive way to construct bathroom stalls however, it’s highly not recommended for areas that are high in water and humidity.
 This is because the way it is constructed allows for humid air to get in between the layers and cause it to separate.
 Plastic laminate is the cheapest option and can be installed basically anywhere because it is also the lightest constructed.
+Because laminate is more susceptible to moisture, it’s recommended to use a QR code maintenance app (eg Needs Attention) to ensure that damage is repaired before it spreads.

 For areas with high humidity such as swimming pools and beaches, there is the ever strong plastic bathroom partitions.
 These plastic type partitions are recommended for public places that are on a budget as well as places who are not as concerned with look as they are concerned about functionality.
 Plastic partitions are not super customizable but they are easy and quick to install as well as sturdy.